Author – Rashmi K

 The ready availability and cost effectiveness of synthetic dyes made most of textile dyers and manufacturers shift towards the use of synthetic colorants.
 These synthetic colourants are synthesized from petrochemical sources through hazardous chemical processes that pose a threat on the environment.
 They are often highly toxic, carcinogenic, and sometimes even explosive.
 The dye effluents that are dumped into rivers are also highly toxic and kill the aquatic organisms.

-In the present scenario of sustainable design, becoming eco-friendly is the buzzword.
-Thus people are shifting towards using natural dyes.
+Being eco-friendly is the buzzword in the present scenario of fashion design.
+Thus garment makers are shifting towards using natural dyes.
 Throughout history man has dyed his textiles using various locally available materials.
 ‘Natural dyeing’ is a technique that uses colorants derived from plants, invertebrates or minerals.
-India’s expertise in vegetable dyes, in fact, dates back to the Vedic period.
+India’s expertise in vegetable dyes, in fact, dates back to the Vedic civilisation.

 Indigo, or the ‘King of Natural Dyes’ as it is called, is produced by fermenting the fresh leaves of Indigofera tinctoria.
 Cakes of this are used in the dyeing purposes.
 The leaf production from one acre of cultivated indigo plants is approximately 5,000kg, which can yield about 50kg of pure natural indigo powder after processing.
 Tamil Nadu is the lead producer of indigo.